chriscarty00/edge-developer.de-DE/microsoft-edge/puppeteer.md

 ---
-description: Verwenden von Puppenspieler zum Automatisieren und testen in Microsoft Edge
+description: Use Puppeteer to automate and test in Microsoft Edge
 title: Puppeteer
 author: MSEdgeTeam
 ms.author: msedgedevrel